 GRIEVANCES, JUDICIAL AND DISCIPLINE

 The Branch adopts the Grievances, Judicial and Discipline Regulations of SLSA as amended from time to time.
-These shall be replicated in the By-Laws but cannot be amended from the SLSA Regulations without the prior written approval of SLSQ and SLSA.
+These may be replicated in the By-Laws but cannot be amended from the SLSA Regulations without the prior written approval of SLSQ and SLSA.

 ANNUAL GENERAL MEETING

-An Annual General Meeting of the Branch shall be held in accordance with the provisions of the Act and on a date and at a venue to be determined by the Board.
+An AGM of the Branch shall be held in accordance with the provisions of the Act and on a date and at a venue to be determined by the Board.

 NOTICE OF GENERAL MEETING